klasharr/Raspberry-Pi/motion_detection/README.md

 ## Usage

 I've set this script to run at boot on my Pi Zero and it gives three blinks on start up.
-It can send notifications to your phone, or just log in to your PI via SSH and tail -f the output or log
+It can send notifications to your phone, or just log in to your PI via SSH and tail -f log.

 ```
 python motion.py